1. About diphenhydramine

 You can report any suspected side effect using the Yellow Card safety scheme.

 - feeling sleepy during the daytime – drowsiness usually wears off 8 hours after a dose.
 Do not drive or use tools or machinery if you're feeling this way.

 - dry mouth – chew sugar-free gum or suck sugar-free sweets.

-- feeling dizzy or unsteady on your feet, or difficulty concentrating - if diphenhydramine makes you feel this way, stop what you're doing and sit or lie down until you feel better.
-If the feeling doesn't go away or is troubling you, do not take any more medicine and speak to a pharmacist or your doctor.
+- feeling dizzy or unsteady on your feet, or difficulty concentrating – if diphenhydramine makes you feel this way, stop what you're doing and sit or lie down until you feel better.
+If the feeling does not go away or is troubling you, do not take any more medicine and speak to a pharmacist or your doctor.

 7. Pregnancy and breastfeeding

-Diphenhydramine isn't normally recommended during pregnancy.
+Diphenhydramine is not normally recommended during pregnancy.

 If you have a cough or cold, you can help to ease your symptoms by resting, drinking plenty of fluids and taking everyday painkillers such as paracetamol.